 So what do you need to do to protect your customers and your business?
 Due to lacking security in the basic architecture of the network, there is a need for every network operator to filter incoming SS7 packets to ensure that inherent vulnerabilities are not exploited.
 While certain filtering might be possible to perform using existing network elements, it is important to understand what is required to achieve comprehensive protection.

 At Symsoft, we have found two capabilities that are essential for any solution protecting against SS7 attacks:

-- Configurable filtering based on all relevant traffic parameters: Identification of illicit traffic often require inspection of several fields in SS7 packets.
+- Configurable filtering based on all relevant traffic parameters: Identification of illicit traffic often requires inspection of several fields in SS7 packets.
 Furthermore, new attack vectors may still be found by illicit actors, making it important to implement a solution that can be configured to protect against attacks using these vectors.

 In addition to providing these essential capabilities, a dedicated SS7 firewall also provides a centralized point for protection, which offers simpler administration compared to configuring filters on lower-level traffic elements.

 The threat of SS7 attacks is real and there are solutions to protect your subscribers and your business.
-As a service provider, do make sure that the solutions you choose offer the capabilities needed to provide comprehensive protection for your customers and your business.
+As a service provider, make sure that the solutions you choose offer the capabilities needed to provide comprehensive protection for your customers and your business.

 Symsoft SS7 Firewall

 Symsoft SS7 Firewall is a product that performs stateful filtering of SS7 traffic to protect your network in realtime.
 Based on a carrier-grade platform used by over 80 operators worldwide, it is highly configurable, enabling it to adapt to new threats as they arise.
 For more information, go to the Symsoft SS7 Firewall page or contact us below!